 IPART will publish on its website a statement of reasons for its decision to approve, either in part or in full, or to not approve an application.
 Councils will also be notified in a letter from IPART regarding the outcome of their application.
-Where an application is approved, IPART will issue the council with an Instrument setting out the amount approved and any conditions applying to the approval.
+Where an application is approved, IPART will issue the council with an Instrument setting out the amount approved.